my-language-skills/translations-for-pressbooks/doc/user-manual.md

 1. Go to `Book Info` page of that book, change language of a book to a desired one in `General Book Information` metabox.
 1. Go back to `/wp-admin/network/sites.php` page and mark translated book as `Featured Book`. *Wait until notification!*

+**Note!** In case you will not unmark the book before changing the language in book info, it will not remove old language choice and will keep it in the table.
+In this case, manually remove unwanted column from the DB.

+**Note!** Upon changing the language of the book, the previous language column in the DB table stays there with the value "0".

 ### Printing links in web-pages
-If you want to printing the links of traduction in web-pages, you just have to copy past this lines.
+If you want to print the links of translation in web-pages, you just have to copy & paste these lines.

 	<ul class="footer__pressbooks__links__list" style="margin-bottom: 1rem;">
 	<?php